CSC207-UofT/course-project-group-054/progress_report.md

 The `User` class is a child class of `People`.
 Further, the `Expense` class models users’ expenses.
 Similarly, the `Group` class models groups of people.

+## CRC Cards Summary
+We have **5** main classes: Person, User, Expense, Group, and
+- **`Person`**: The Person class models a person.
+It contains attributes such as name.
+Person class is the _parent class_ of `User`.
+- **`User`**: User class models a registered user on our app.
+It is a child class of `Person` and inherits some attributes and methods from its parent class.
+It also contains attributes UUID, email, balance, expenses, and groups.
+It contains many methods such as updateBalance() among others.
+- **`Expense`**: Expense class models an expense.
+It contains attributes EUID, amount, people, isGroupExpense.
+It also contains methods toString() among others.
+An expense can either be a group expense (iff isGroupExpense is true) or a non-group expense.
+- **`Group`**: The Group class models a group of people.
+Group class contains attributes like GUID, people, etc.

 ## Design Summary
 - Our app is designed in a way to minimise redundant storage of data.
 We use **unique identifiers** for expenes, users, and groups.
 This allows us to keep a single copy of all objects (of all types) in our central database.
 Then any object can be accessed and even modified by using its unique identifier.